Disclosure: We were invited on this day out for the purpose of this post however all opinions are my own.

 After this Little Man was incredibly excited by the Pit Lane Experience although I have to say the staff in this section were severely lacking.
 They were obviously unhappy about LP and Little Man being so much smaller than the other children in the same session and did nothing to include them in the activities.
 From what we could see the children had to put together a kind of jigsaw made of car parts and learn about each one.
-They were split into teams and LP and Little Man were in one team with another older child and she was given all the pieces to put into the jigsaw spaces and Hubby and I found ourselves getting quite angry about our children standing there, holding hands and basically being ignored.
+They were split into teams and LP and Little Man were in one team with another older child and she was given all the pieces to put into the jigsaw spaces and Dave and I found ourselves getting quite angry about our children standing there, holding hands and basically being ignored.
 It wasn’t a pleasant experience.
 After that part of the activity the children went round to replace tyres on a racing car.
 In this room it all got a bit much for LP and she came out in tears early although Little Man stayed and I was pleased to see one member of staff help him to change a tyre although after this activity LP didn’t participate in anything else for quite a while, her confidence was knocked.

-Little Man was welcomed into the Ice Cream Factory and shown how to make Mini Milk ice lollies and had a great time whilst LP, Hubby and I watched staff members breaking into dance whenever a Christmas song was playing.
+Little Man was welcomed into the Ice Cream Factory and shown how to make Mini Milk ice lollies and had a great time whilst LP, Dave and I watched staff members breaking into dance whenever a Christmas song was playing.
 This random moments of festive cheer were lovely, and alongside the staff in Christmas costumes the whole festive side of KidZania was something we really enjoyed.

 To cheer LP up we took her and Little Man to get their faces painted and the lady that did this was lovely – so patient with Little Man and such a lovely addition to KidZania although slightly tucked away that people may miss it.
 We didn’t see any other children with their faces painted either!
 It could be paid for in KidZos and is one thing that is included for under fours too.
 They both also had temporary festive tattoos that was the icing on the cake for both of them.

 LP and Little Man then went to be customers in the supermarket and were given cards of produce to find on the shelves.
-This for Hubby and I was a highlight of the trip – watching the kids do something that was fun for them and that they could easily do without too much help.
+This for Dave and I was a highlight of the trip – watching the kids do something that was fun for them and that they could easily do without too much help.